franthormel/learn/language/java/tutorial/LANGUAGE.md

 A class is a *blueprint* of an object.

-State stored in its fields.
+State is stored in its fields.

 ```
 public class Computer {